-Hilda K. Weisburg was a school librarian for over 30 years.
-Starting in 1980, she co-wrote and edited School Librarian’s Workshop, a bi-monthly newsletter for K-12 librarians.
-After 31 years in print, she became publisher and sole author/editor, making it an e-publication.
-She co-authored (with Ruth Toor) fourteen books for school librarians, including Being Indispensable: A School Librarian’s Guide to Becoming an Invaluable Leader (ALA Editions, 2011); School Librarian’s Career Planner (2013); New on the Job: A School Library Media Specialist’s Guide to Success (2014); and, most recently, Leading for School Librarians: There Is No Other Option (2017), which has been an ALA best-seller since publication.
-She has given presentations at AASL and state library media conferences and given staff development workshops in many locations.
-She teaches a graduate courses at William Paterson University and has taught one at Rutgers University.
-A past president of the New Jersey Association of School Librarians, she is a past chair of the AASL Advocacy committee, chairs the Ruth Toor Grant for Strong Public Libraries, and serves on ALA committees.
-She was the recipient of AASL’s 2016 Distinguished Service Award.
+Hilda K. Weisburg was a school librarian for more than 30 years and is now an author, speaker, and adjunct instructor at William Paterson University and Montana State University.
+She coauthored (with Ruth Toor) more than a dozen books for school librarians, including Being Indispensable: A School Librarian’s Guide to Becoming an Invaluable Leader (2011) and New on the Job: A School Library Media Specialist’s Guide to Success (2014).
+Weisburg is also the author of School Librarian’s Career Planner (2013), Leading for School Librarians: There Is No Other Option (2017), and Classroom Management for School Librarians (2020).
+For 35 years, she cowrote and edited School Librarian’s Workshop, a bimonthly newsletter for K–12 librarians.
+Weisburg has given presentations at ALA, AASL, and state library conferences.
+She has also presented staff development workshops in many locations.
+A past president of the New Jersey Association of School Librarians, she is a past chair of the AASL Advocacy committee, chairs the Ruth Toor Grant for Strong Public Libraries, and serves on various ALA committees.
+Weisburg was the recipient of AASL’s 2016 Distinguished Service Award.

 - Table of Contents